OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 5. Verify that the DHCP Client has received an IP address.
 6. Remove server IP address as helper addresses on DHCP relay agent.
 7. Request DHCP address on client.
+8. Verify that all the DHCP relay statistics are reset to 0's.
-8. Verify that the DHCP Client has not received an IP address.
+9. Verify that the DHCP Client has not received an IP address.

 ### Test results criteria
 #### Test pass criteria